bbauska/HTML5-webdev/html-basics.md

 * The browser loads and parses the HTML and paints the content on the screen without waiting for the JavaScript bundle(s) to load.
 * Once the JavaScript bundle(s) are loaded, the browser hydrates interactivity to DOM elements, which is usually attaching event handlers and other interactive behaviours.

 Since the APIs are usually co-located with the server, the content is loaded super fast (faster than CSR) and the HTML is sent to the browser.
-Initial JavaScript load doesn\'t block content load as the HTML sent by the server already has the content.
+Initial JavaScript load doesn&apos;t block content load as the HTML sent by the server already has the content.

 <p align="center">
     <img src="assets/images/progressive-rendering.png" alt="Progressive Rendering" width="500px" />